Chart Color Schemes

 Yarram is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yarram's cultural diversity was found to be below average, with 88.8% of its population being Australian citizens and 87.6% born in Australia.
-The majority, 96.9%, spoke English only at home.
-Christianity was the predominant religion, comprising 45.2% of Yarram's population, compared to 46.9% across the rest of Victoria.
+Yarram's cultural diversity was found to be below average, with 88.8% of its population being citizens, 87.6% born in Australia, and 96.9% speaking English only at home.
+Christianity was the predominant religion in Yarram, comprising 45.2% of the population, compared to 46.9% across the rest of Victoria.
+The top three ancestry groups were English at 32.9%, Australian at 32.0%, and Scottish at 9.1%.

 Frequently Asked Questions - Diversity